 Back then the Raiders press releases didn't include tackles, tackles for loss, or sacks.
 But in reviewing the gamebooks we found that in 1973 Otis Sistrunk had 13 sacks and 10 run stuffs that season.
 That is a lot.
 A whole lot.

-Obviously, we are very aware that sacks or other defensive statistics tell only part of the story and that we don't think Sistrunk was a better player than either Greene or Page but if Greene had four sacks (and 6 stuffs) and Page five sacks (eight stuffs) and Sistrunk had 13 (and Mike Reid also had 13 plus 7 tackles for a loss) maybe Zimmerman was on to something.
-Maybe for that one year, Sistrunk had a better year that Greene and Page.
+Obviously, we are very aware that sacks or other defensive statistics tell only part of the story and that we don't think Sistrunk was a better player than either Greene or Page but if Greene had four sacks (and 6 stuffs) and Page five sacks (eight stuffs) and Sistrunk had 13 (and Mike Reid also had 13 plus 7 tackles for a loss).
+Maybe Zimmerman was on to something.
+Maybe for that one year, Sistrunk had a better year than Greene and Page.

 Sistrunk's 23.0 sacks plus stuffs is pretty impressive in any era, for instance, Aaron Donald has only exceeded that total twice in his career so far.
 Think about that.